-Commonly Asked Exam Committee Responses Questions and Comments "Can I take my calculator or other electronic device into the exam?"
-No. Security of the exam prohibits the use of calculators or other electronic devices.
+Exam Committee Responses No. Security of the exam prohibits the use of calculators or other electronic devices.
 There is a note pad function, which can be used during the exam.
-"Will I have to remember lab values?"
 You will not need to remember lab values.
 You will be expected to be familiar with, and interpret the lab values an entry-level dietitian would deal with.
-"Will I have to do calculations?" • You may be required to do basic math.
+You may be required to do basic math.
 The note pad function in the Exam software can be used during the Exam if needed.
-"How is the French Exam developed?"
 The English version of the Exam is professionally translated into French Each question is then reviewed by the French exam validation committee (French Committee) composed of practicing francophone dietitians representing diverse areas of practice.
 Content accuracy, technical terminology and consistency in language are scrutinized and verified with recognized French resources.
 Expressions not common to all provinces are avoided.
 Special consideration is given to word count to match the length of the English version.
-"I want to write the French exam.
-Can I have an English exam as well?"
 Candidates have the option to use toggle function to switch between both languages throughout the exam.
 It is recommended that candidates be mindful of time if they repeatedly use the toggle function.
-"How is the passing score set?" • When the pass score is set for the Exam, the degree of difficulty of each question is assessed for what is expected of a minimally competent entry-level dietitian.
-"The exam was too long.
-You could have confirmed my competence with fewer questions."
+When the pass score is set for the Exam, the degree of difficulty of each question is assessed for what is expected of a minimally competent entrylevel dietitian.
 Statistically, a minimum number of questions is required to assess competency.
 An exam of 185 questions ensures that the assessment is VALID and RELIABLE.
-"There wasn't enough information provided."
 Irrelevant information is excluded because it MISLEADS.
 ALL information needed to answer correctly is provided.
 Re-reading a question may be helpful if you think something is missing.
-"I expected more knowledge- based questions."
 A dietitian's work is DOING not just knowing.
 Competent practice requires appropriate KNOWLEDGE, COMPREHENSION AND CRITICAL THINKING including application questions assessing that they also confirm KNOWLEDGE.

 Commonly Asked Questions and Comments Exam Committee Responses "The exam should be essay format so I can explain my answers."
 Multiple choice format eliminates subjective marking.
 Scientific methodology confirms the VALIDITY and RELIABILITY of the Exam.
 "Questions were repetitive and redundant."
 Some types of client situations occur more frequently than others in dietetic practice.
 The Exam attempts to reflect current practice.
 "It was unfair because in my practicum/setting I didn't have a rotation in pediatrics or health promotion.
 Remember that you are being tested on the knowledge, application of knowledge and critical thinking related to the PRACTICE COMPETENCIES, not settings.
 You are expected to transfer your knowledge and skills from one setting to another.
 "Some questions have more than one correct answer."
 Each question has four options: one correct answer and three distracters.
 Distractors are designed to be plausible with faulty reasoning, inadequate reading, or inappropriate assumptions.
 See "How to Read and Exam Question" (next page) "When will I get my exam results?"
 Your regulatory body will release results to you eight weeks after the exam.
 Each dietetic regulatory body determines when they release results to their candidates.
+"Do questions refer to temperatures and weights in metric or imperial?"
+Temperatures and weights are presented in both metric and imperial.